 The Book of Ruth, Types and Shadows Revealed

 First of all, we need to remember that Ruth was a Gentile and that is obviously the first problem with this erroneous interpretation of Israel being the bride of Christ.
-A gentile is not a natural Jew or a descendant of Israel.
-Ruth was a Moabite and a descendent of Lot, Abraham’s relative, but clearly not Abraham.
-While reading the book of Ruth it is very difficult to see and know everything and what applies and what does not apply to each of the given types and shadows.
-God selects natural events, peoples and places in the Bible to represent future spiritual patterns that will occur.
+A gentile by definition is not a natural Jew or a descendant of natural Israel.
+Ruth was a Moabite and a descendent of Lot, Abraham’s relative, but clearly clearly Ruth did not descend from Abraham.
+While reading the book of Ruth it is very challenging to see and know everything about what applies and how they apply to each of the given types and shadows.
+God selected truthful natural events, peoples and places in the Bible to represent future spiritual patterns that have or will occur in the future.
 However, the natural people, places and events do not always fit exactly and perfectly with what we know at this time.
-So it becomes difficult to understand how they all fit completely together.
-Much like a shadow being cast on the ground by the bright sunshine, a natural object makes a recognizable pattern on the ground, so it is with Bible types and shadows also.
-The spiritual shadows found in the natural things of the Bible leaves out most of the details of the original person that is causing the shadow.
-This is just how Bible types and shadows are.
-They represent broad strokes without a lot of details.
-God only inserts a few clues to show you how they are representative of the real spiritual realm.
-I hope you understand this concept going forward.
-Because a lot of the details are omitted and the fact that we do not know everything, we can only see the parts that are revealed by God.
+So it becomes difficult for some to understand how they all fit completely together.
+Much like a shadow being cast on the ground by the bright sunshine, a natural object makes a recognizable pattern on the ground, and so it is with Bible types and shadows also.
+The spiritual shadows found in the natural things of the Old Testament Bible leaves out most of the details of the coming spiritual reality that is causing the shadow.
+This is just how Bible types and shadows work by God’ design.
+Shadows always represent broad strokes of truth with a limited direct set of all of the details.
+But God is very wise and kind to insert enough clues to teach us how they are representative of the real spiritual realm.
+I hope we all understand this concept going forward.
+At the minimum please understand a lot of the details were omitted by God on purpose to both conceal and reveal the truth simultaneously.
+The fact that we do not know everything, we are blessed and should be thankful to God for our ability to see the parts that were revealed to us.
+Thank you LORD!

 Themes Found in the Book of Ruth